seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Besides, this sorrow is an enemy,
 And would usurp upon my watery eyes
 And make them blind with tributary tears:
-Then which way shall I find Revenge’s cave?
+Then which way shall I find Revenge's cave?
 For these two heads do seem to speak to me,
 And threat me I shall never come to bliss
-Till all these mischiefs be return’d again
+Till all these mischiefs be return'd again
 Even in their throats that have committed them.
 Come, let me see what task I have to do.
 You heavy people, circle me about,